-It's rarely considered anything other than a chore, but ironing doesn't have to be stressful or time consuming.
-The right iron can help smooth out your frown lines as easily as it does your frocks.
-Preferably not in the same way, though.
+It's rarely considered anything other than a chore, but ironing doesn't have to be stressful or time consuming when you've found the best iron for your needs.

 Steam station irons are handy for those who do a lot of iron.
 If you're after a superior product that produces a lot of steam and gets the job done quickly and with minimal fuss, then one of these could be a worthwhile investment.
 If that sounds more like what you're after, check out our steam station buying guide.